 Finally, almost six weeks after the last Glasgow Derby Celtic have been gifted the opportunity to kill off the toxic brand that is the O** F***.

 Celtic players, staff and supporters were attacked at Ibrox.
 The players and staff on the pitch.
+Police officers and stewards were also physically attacked.

 The Interim Chairman went round the houses.
-He welcomed an independent review of events around the match and highlighted the differences between celebration and anger.
+He welcomed an independent review of events around the Ibrox match and highlighted the differences between celebration and anger.

 And that was it, Wilson spoke on Thursday March 12.